 What is the purpose of an SEO strategy?
 For many professionals, the answer is simple: generate organic traffic.
-After all, placing the site at the top of Google Search means earning clicks from the majority of the users who almost never go past the first search results.
+After all, placing the site at the top of Google Search means earning clicks from the majority of the users, who rarely go past the first five search results.

-But have you ever stopped to think that SEO and brand awareness are also a great fit?
-Google’s first page promotes a gain in visibility, authority and engagement for the brand that increases its recognition in the market.
+But have you ever thought that SEO and brand awareness are closely connected?
+Google’s first page gives more visibility, authority, and engagement to brands that are known in the market.
 And, depending on the objectives of the company, this can be worth much more than clicks.

-Next, you will better understand the relationship between SEO and brand awareness, how optimization contributes to increased brand awareness and how to apply this to your strategies.
-You’ll learn:
+Next, you will better understand the relationship between SEO and brand awareness, how optimization contributes to increased brand awareness, and how to apply this to your strategies.
+You’ll learn the following:

 What is the relationship between SEO and brand awareness?

 SEO consists of optimizing websites and web pages with the aim of improving their positioning in search engine results.
-This means reaching spots on the internet with high visibility, with content that helps people, showing what the brand knows and what it has to offer people.
+This means reaching spots on the internet with high visibility, with content that helps people, showing what the brand knows and what it offers.

-This way, brands are able to reinforce their branding and gain brand awareness with a strategy that does not require media investments.
+This way, brands can strengthen their brand with a strategy that does not require media investments.
 Good idea, isn’t it?

-In addition, the people who find us on Google know our content, perceive the quality of what we deliver and understand the values of our brand.
-As follows, branding gets more and more consolidated in people’s minds.
+In addition, the people who find us on Google know our content, perceive the quality of what we deliver, and understand the values of our brand.
+As a consequence, it gets more and more consolidated in people’s minds.

 On the other hand, brand awareness also contributes to SEO.
-As the brand becomes better known and remembered, it also becomes a topic on the internet and is more searched on Google.
-And search engines place a lot of importance on that.
+As the brand becomes better known and remembered, it becomes a topic on the internet and is more searched on Google.
+Search engines place a lot of importance on that.

-Google’s algorithm is interested in knowing which brands are best known to the public.
-After all, it wants to deliver reliable responses to users, and more consolidated brands tend to offer higher quality content.
+Google’s algorithm is interested in knowing the public’s best-known brands.
+After all, it wants to deliver reliable responses to users, and more consolidated brands tend to offer higher-quality content.

-The “Who is Neil Patel?”
-Campaign, for example, was created with this purpose.
+The “Who is Neil Patel?” campaign, for example, was created for this purpose.
 Neil Patel created a provocative strategy on social networks, with women asking “Who is Neil Patel?” to strengthen his name on his arrival in Brazil.

-The intention was to encourage people to search his name on Google and thus show the algorithm that the term was relevant.
-In fact, searches multiplied and helped to introduce in the country the name of one of the greatest Digital Marketing gurus.
+The intention was to encourage people to search for his name on Google and thus show the algorithm that the term was relevant.
+In fact, searches multiplied and helped to introduce to Brazil the name of one of the greatest Digital Marketing gurus.

 But brand awareness also strengthens SEO strategy in another way.
 Most well-known brands in the market tend to attract more clicks in the search results.
 And a good organic CTR is a positive sign for Google’s algorithm, which favors the page in rankings.

 After all, users also tend to think that big brands deliver more reliable content.
-Did you know, for example, that 70% of consumers are looking for well-known retailers to decide which links they will click on when searching for products on the internet?
+Did you know, for example, that 70% of consumers look for well-known retailers to decide which links they will click on when searching for products on the internet?

 Therefore, SEO and brand awareness can help each other.
-Getting to the top positions in Google gives the brand more notoriety in the market, while gaining brand awareness helps to strengthen its name for Google’s algorithm.
+Getting to the top positions on Google’s search engine page gives the brand more notoriety, while good brand awareness helps to strengthen its name for Google’s algorithm.

 What are the benefits of using SEO to increase brand awareness?

-Several marketing strategies can be used to increase brand awareness.
-SEO is often overlooked, while other strategies such as social media, paid advertising, branded content and event sponsorship take priority.
+Marketers can follow several strategies to increase brand awareness.
+SEO is often overlooked, while they prioritize other strategies such as social media, paid advertisement, branded content, and event sponsorship.

 However, many of these strategies end up becoming too expensive or laborious, especially for small businesses.
 So, SEO can take part in planning as a more economic and efficient solution.

-Now, let’s understand what the benefits of search engine optimization are to increase brand awareness:
+Now, let’s understand the benefits of search engine optimization to increase brand awareness:

 It is an organic strategy

 However, we are not saying that SEO costs nothing, okay?
-The strategy requires time, professionals and tools to work well.
-Still, the cost-effectiveness of SEO to increase brand awareness tends to be very beneficial in comparison to other strategies, both Digital and Offline Marketing.
+The strategy requires time, professionals, and tools to work well.
+Still, the cost-effectiveness of SEO to increase brand awareness tends to be very better in comparison to other strategies, both Digital and Offline Marketing.

 This is especially important for small businesses, which find it difficult to compete with big brands.
-But, in SEO, you can create strategies focused on niches and less popular long-tail keywords, which will help the site gain positions on Google.
+But, in SEO, you can create strategies focused on niches and less popular long-tail keywords, which will help the site rank better on Google.

 It increases brand reach

-Search engines are widely used on the internet.
-In the United States, each user does more than three searches a day on average.
+Search engines are widely used.
+In the United States, each user performs more than three searches a day on average.
 According to Google, the search engine processes more than 2 trillion searches per year.
-And, if brands appear in the results of these searches, in the most viewed positions, just look at the reach they gain!
+So, if brands appear on top of the search result page, you can imagine their reach!

-What is even more interesting is that this range is quite qualified.
-The brand gains visibility within the public that is interested in what it offers.
-After all, people are searching for content and solutions at that moment.
+What is even more interesting is gaining visibility among the public that is interested in what it offers.
+After all, people are searching for immediate solutions to their problems.

 It establishes authority in the market